kmwang123/cme211-notes/ExamReview2.md

 ![fig](lecture-10/fig/python-v-compiled.png)

-C++ sits much closer to hardwares; C compilers will inspect code and optimize it
+* C++ sits much closer to hardwares
+* C compilers will inspect code and optimize it

 ### Object overhead
+* Everything in python is an object, which creates lots of overhead

 ![fig](lecture-10/fig/object-overhead.png)

-everything in python is an object, and this creates lots of overhead

 ### Options

 * Python is great for quick projects, prototyping new ideas, etc.

-* What if you need better performance?

-* One option is to completely rewrite your program in something like C/C++
+* For better performance, rewrite program in C/C++

 ### Python C API